 Education is another great benefit of Air Force service.

 Tuition Assistance gives the active duty Air Force member up to $4,500 a year for school while enlisted.
-There is a limit of $250 per semester hour, but most state schools and online schools like American Military University will meet this limit, allowing you to generally take six classes per year while you are in the Air Force, completely free of charge.
+There is a limit of $250 per semester hour, but most state schools and online schools like American Military University will match this limit, allowing you to generally take six classes per year while you are in the Air Force, completely free of charge.
 Some schools such as AMU, linked above, also give your books to you for free, meaning you can attend school 100% free while enlisted (and even sell the books back for a profit).

 The other education benefit you receive is the GI Bill, which is a benefit provided by the Department of Veteran’s Affairs.
 The Montgomery GI Bill is the current benefit and was signed into law in 1944 after World War II.
 The bill provides money for an individual that served in the military to pay to attend college.
-In August of 2009 a new bill will become law, called the Post-9/11 GI Bill.
+In August of 2009 became law, called the Post-9/11 GI Bill.
 This GI Bill is better in many ways than the Montgomery GI Bill and is available to any military member that served more than 90 days of active duty after 9/11, 2001.

 After serving 36 months of active duty, a military member is eligible to receive 100% of the benefits of the bill which include:

 - Tuition paid directly to the school up to $24,476.79 per academic year (for school year 2019 – 2020).
 See this link for rate tables.

 - Basic Allowance for Housing based on an E-5 with dependents to cover living expenses.
 This amount varies based on the location of the school and is not paid if you use the GI Bill while still on Active Duty.
 If you go to an online school, you will receive a partial BAH rate of $894.50 per month (As of the 2019 – 2020 school year).
 Calculate the amount of BAH you’d get based on the zip code of the school you’d like to attend.